Least squares after model selection in high-dimensional sparse models

-\end{theorem} This theorem extends the result of \cite{BickelRitovTsybakov2009} by allowing for data-driven penalty level and deriving the rates in $\ell_1$-norm.
-These results may be of independent interest and are needed for subsequent results.
+This theorem extends the result of~\cite{BickelRitovTsybakov2009} by allowing for a data-driven penalty level and deriving the rates in $\ell_1$-norm.
+These results may be of independent interest and are necessary for the subsequent results. \begin{remark} Furthermore, a performance bound for the estimation of the regression function follows from the relation

-\begin{remark} Furthermore, a performance bound for the estimation of the regression function follows from the relation where $\widehat f_i = x_i'\widehat\beta$ is the {lasso} estimate of the regression function $f$ evaluated at $z_i$.
-It is interesting to know some lower bounds on the rate which follow from Karush-Kuhn-Tucker conditions for {lasso} (see equation (\ref{Eq:Lower{lasso}}) in the appendix): where $\widehat m = |\widehat T \setminus T|$.
-We note that a similar lower bound was first derived in \cite{LouniciPontilTsybakovvandeGeer2010} with $\phi(p)$ instead of $\phi(\hat m)$. \end{remark}
+where $\widehat f_i = x_i'\widehat\beta$ is the {Lasso} estimate of the regression function $f$ evaluated at $z_i$.
+It is interesting to know some lower bounds on the rate, which follow from Karush--Kuhn--Tucker conditions for {Lasso} (see equation (\ref{Eq:Lower{Lasso}}) in the \hyperref[app]{Appendix}):